vzaliva/coq-config/README.md

 ## To-Do

--   [ ] Run `opam init` if necessary
+-   Run `opam init` if necessary
--   [ ] If switch exists, check if the right compiler is used and update if necessary.
+-   If switch exists, check if the right compiler is used and update if necessary.
--   [ ] When adding repositories, check their URLs, not just names.
+-   When adding repositories, check their URLs, not just names.
     It they do not match the config - report errror.
--   [ ] Run `coq-config` for all `extra-deps`
+-   Run `coq-config` for all `extra-deps`
--   [ ] pass-through "-j" command line option
+-   pass-through "-j" command line option
--   [ ] When re-running, make sure pinned version removed or updated if changed.
+-   When re-running, make sure pinned version removed or updated if changed.

 ## Installation

 The easiets way to install is using `pip`:

-`pip install coqconfig`
+`pip install coq-config`

 ### Manual install